 Margaret River Pro FAQs

-If you're travelling from Perth, the best way to get to the Margaret River region is to rent a car and drive the 227kms (3-hour journey) to get to the charming town of Margaret River.
+If you're traveling from Perth, the best way to get to the Margaret River region is to rent a car and drive the 141 miles (3-hour journey) to get to the charming town of Margaret River.
 Once there, it's really easy to navigate your way to Surfers Point.
 If you don't want to drive, there are also various public transportation options or you could secure transportation via a coach.